Persistent Pelvic Pain

 Angela Vincent

-Clinical Hypnotherapist, Registered Nurse, Post Graduate Cert Oncology Nursing, Diploma Clinical Hypnotherapy – Academy of Hypnotic Science Melbourne, Mindfulness Practitioner Diploma, Emotional Freedom Technique (EFT) Practitioner training, RN registration with Australian Health Practitioners Regulation Agency (AHPRA).
+Clinical Hypnotherapist, Registered Nurse, Post Graduate Cert Oncology Nursing, Diploma Clinical Hypnotherapy, Mindfulness Practitioner Diploma, EFT Practitioner

 what the clinicians say